-EDGE CONNECT provides the option to monitor the individual components of the software via the Monitoring page.
+EDGE CONNECT provides the option to monitor the individual software components via the Monitoring page.
 The page indicates whether a component is running without errors or if there are any malfunctions.
 The monitoring can be called up via the Monitoring icon in the upper right area in the asset overview (see Fig.15:).